LaboratoireMecaniqueLille/crappy/docs/source/features.rst

   3272496008793.html>`_ Raspberry Pi power supply.

   ..
 Important::
-     This inout was written for a specific application, so it may not be usable as-is in the general case.
+     This InOut was written for a specific application, so it may not be usable as-is in the general case.

 - :ref:`OpSens HandySens`